Best AI Image Combiners and AI Photo Mergers in 2026

 An AI image combiner lets you merge two or more source photos into a new image, not just place them in a grid.
 This guide compares the best AI photo combiner and AI photo merger tools for realistic image blending, couple photos, product mockups, portraits, social images, online editing and business use.

 The comparison is built around practical output quality rather than novelty.
 A good AI image combiner needs to preserve the subject, match lighting, keep faces recognisable, respect the source image, and give you enough control to fix the result when the first version is close but not quite usable.
-For broader model rankings, see our best AI image generators comparison.
+Alternatively, if you want to compare image model output side by side, check out this Image Comparison Tool by DIY AI.

 TL;DR: the best AI image combiner for most people